 Learn more at www.mckissock.com

-The courses are rigorous.
-Most schools give you 6 months to a year to complete the courses.
-Appraisal Institute only gives you 30 days to complete any online course that is 15 hours or less, and 45 days to complete any course that is over 15 hours long.
-Additionally, final exams have to be administered at a Pearson Vue testing center.
-If you change your mind and want to cancel, there is a minimum cancellation fee of $60.
+The format of the courses is strict.
+You are given 30 days to complete any online course that is 15 hours or less, and 45 days to complete any course that is over 15 hours long.
+All final exams have to be administered at a Pearson Vue testing center.
+If you change your mind and want to cancel, you are hit with a minimum cancellation fee of $60.
 If you have completed over 25% of the course, then you are not eligible for any refund.

 Best suited for: Aspiring Commercial Appraisers